usnistgov/cdcs-k8s/helm-chart/README.md

 #### PostgreSQL-HA Helm chart

+> :warning: **Persistence:** The chart only allows using 1 existing PVC, which works well with replicaCount=1.
+> When persistence is enabled and replicaCount > 1, it is recommended to use this chart on a cluster that
+> supports dynamic volume provisioning.

 The PostgreSQL-HA Helm chart can be enabled by setting `postgresqlha.enabled=true`.
 This option does not require a custom Django router as all connections will be sent to pgpool that will act as a load balancer between the PostgreSQL databases.